-(3) The statement referred to in subsection (2) shall be accompanied by the instrument containing the charge or a copy of that instrument and a statutory declaration verifying the execution of the instrument and verifying the copy to be a true copy; but, if there is no such instrument, the statement shall be accompanied by a copy of one of the debentures of the series and a statutory declaration verifying the copy to be a true copy.
+(3) The statement referred to in subsection (2) shall be accompanied by the instrument containing the charge or a copy of that instrument and a statutory declaration verifying the execution of the instrument and verifying the copy to be a true copy; but, if there is no such instrument, the statement shall be accompanied by a copy of one of the debentures of the series and a statutory declaration verifying the copy.

-252. Certified copy of instrument.
+Certified copy of instrument.

-For the purposes of subsection (1) of section 250 and subsection (3) of section 251, a certified copy of an instrument or debenture is a copy of the instrument or debenture that has endorsed on it a certificate
+252. For the purposes of subsection (1) of section 250 and subsection (3) of section 251, a certified copy of an instrument or debenture is a copy of the instrument or debenture that has endorsed on it a certificate-

-- (a) that states that the instrument or debenture is a true and complete copy of the original, and - (b) that is under seal of the company or under the hand of some person interested in the instrument or debenture otherwise than on behalf of the company.
+- (a) that states that the instrument or debenture is a true and complete copy of the original; and - (b) that is under seal of the company or under the hand of some person interested in the instrument or debenture otherwise than on behalf of the company.

-253. Later charges.
+Later charges.

-When a charge requiring registration under sections 250 to 252 is then, to the extent to which the subsequent charge is a security for the same debt or part thereof and so far as respects the property comprised in the prior charge, the subsequent charge does not operate nor is it valid unless it was given in good faith for the purpose of correcting some material error in the prior charge or under other proper circumstances and not for the purpose of avoiding or evading the provisions of this Division.
+253. When a charge requiring registration under sections 250 to 252 is-

+- (a) created before the lapse of 30 days after the creation of a prior unregistered charge that comprises all or any part of the property comprised in the prior charge; and - (b) given as security for the same debt that is secured by the prior charge or any part of that debt, then, to the extent to which the subsequent charge is a security for the same debt or part thereof and so far as respects the property comprised in the prior charge, the subsequent charge does not operate nor is it valid unless it was given in good faith for the purpose of correcting some material error in the prior charge or under other proper circumstances and not for the purpose of avoiding or evading the provisions of this Division.